 Get News & Updates Directly To Your Inbox

-Delicious recipes, helpful cooking and nutrition tips.
-Find food preparation videos and "ask the dietitian!"
+Delicious recipes, nutrition tips and "ask the dietitian."

 Find A Doctor Or Hospital In Your Network.

-According to WebMD’s Chief Medical Director Michael W. Smith, M.D., “If your goal is weight loss, a detox diet might help you drop a few pounds, but you’ll likely just gain it back.
-In the end, you haven’t accomplished anything.”
+Some medical experts are skeptical of their effectiveness.
+If your goal is weight loss, a detox diet might help you drop a few pounds, but you’re likely just gain it back.

-Very low-calorie diets - liquid or solid - could cause harm, especially for diabetics.
-Some types of detoxing can cause headaches, faintness, lethargy and dangerously low blood sugar levels.
-Detoxing could also serve as a trigger for people who may be prone to eating disorders.
+Very low-calorie diets (liquid or solid) can cause harm, especially in people with diabetes.
+Headaches, faintness, lack of energy and dangerously low blood sugar levels can all be caused by detox diets.
+Detoxing can also be a trigger for people prone to eating disorders.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of New Mexico, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.